Inter-American Dialogue: Energy, Climate, & Extractive Industries Program

-The Inter-American Dialogue's Leadership for the Americas Awards Gala celebrates individuals and organizations committed to advancing democratic governance, social equity and prosperity in the Western Hemisphere.
-The annual event brings together top world leaders whose exceptional contributions have been instrumental in addressing the pressing challenges of our hemisphere.
-More than 400 guests attend the gala, comprising an elite audience from the highest levels of government, business, media and civil society.

-Sol M. Linowitz Forum

-The Sol M. Linowitz Forum, established in 1996, is dedicated to improving the quality of debate and communication on Western Hemispheric issues.
-The forum pays tribute to Ambassador Linowitz, the Dialogue's founding chairman, and assembles Dialogue members once every two years to address the most important issues affecting the Americas.
-At the forum, Dialogue members meet in plenary sessions and in smaller workshops, probe their differences, identify cooperative solutions to regional problems, and develop consensus proposals for action.
-Drawing on these discussions, the Dialogue produces a policy report that reviews the main issues and offers recommendations for policy and action–for governments, international organizations, and private groups.
-The report is published and widely circulated throughout the hemisphere.

 Publications

-The Dialogue publishes a daily news service, the Latin American Advisor, that reports on major events and trends in the region.
-Two additional newsletters, the Latin American Energy Advisor and the Latin American Financial Services Advisor, are published weekly and biweekly respectively.
+The Dialogue publishes a daily news service that reports on major events and trends in the region.
+Two additional newsletters, the Latin America Energy Advisor and the Latin America Financial Services Advisor, are published weekly and biweekly respectively.

-Along with reports published by each of the programs throughout the year, the Dialogue published editions of the book Unfulfilled Promises: Latin America Today in 2019 in English, Spanish, and Portuguese.

 Funding

 The Dialogue's funding comes from a diverse group of corporations, governments, foundations and multilateral organizations.
 In 2018, grants and contributions represented 35% of the Dialogue's revenue, government grants accounted for 26% and the corporate program provided an additional 15% of the think-tank's funding.

 Major donors span the globe, from foundations in El Salvador, Ford Foundation, Henry Luce Foundation, Vidanta Foundation and the Van Leer Foundation.
 Several governments, such as Switzerland, South Korea, and the United States, provide funding through their foreign affairs ministries.
 Major private sector donors from around the world, including the BMW Corporation, Pearson, and Ladrillera Santafé financially support the Dialogue, as do many individual donors from the United States and Latin America.
-The Dialogue's mission is also supported by multilateral organizations that work in the region, like the CAF-Development Bank of Latin America, the Inter-American Development Bank, and the Organization of American States.
+The Dialogue's mission is also supported by multilateral organizations that work in the region, like the CAF-Development Bank of Latin America and the Caribbean, the Inter-American Development Bank, and the Organization of American States.